luizgmgomes/Docker/Learning.md

 ###### Nommenclature:
-pull = fetches images from Docker Registry
+pull = fetches images from Docker Registry run = Run a command on a new container image = Docker images (like AMI)

 ###### Terminology
 In the last section, you saw a lot of Docker-specific jargon which might be confusing to some.
 So before you go further, let’s clarify some terminology that is used frequently in the Docker ecosystem.